saezlab/HF_meta-analysis/shinyapp/inst/landingpage.md

 ### Abstract

-RefHF is a user friendly portal to explore, analyze and download the transcriptional human end-stage heart failure consensus signature (HF-CS).
+RefHF is a user friendly portal to explore, analyze and download the transcriptional consensus signature of human end-stage heart failure consensus signature (HF-CS).

 The HF-CS is based on a meta-analysis of 16 independent studies.